Ocean Shores, Washington: Schools

-Ocean Shores is served by the North Beach School District, which operates a high school, a middle school and an elementary school in the area.
+Ocean Shores is served by the North Beach School District, which operates a high school and middle school located adjacent and two elementary schools in the area.

+Infrastructure

 Transportation

 Ocean Shores is connected to the rest of the county by State Route 115, which connects Point Brown Avenue to State Route 109.
 The city is also served by Grays Harbor Transit bus route 60, which travels east to Hoquiam and Aberdeen and north to Taholah on the Quinault Indian Reservation, and a dial-a-ride route for in-city service.

 Ocean Shores Municipal Airport lies within the city limits, at 13 ft above sea level.

+Tsunami protection

+Ocean Shores lies at sea level and is vulnerable to potential tsunamis that would be created by a Cascadia Subduction Zone earthquake.
+A bond measure to create a tsunami evacuation shelter and relocate a school to higher ground was rejected by voters in 2022.
+The state government and Federal Emergency Management Agency (FEMA) allocated $5 million in funds to construct a vertical evacuation shelter with capacity for 800 people; later designs are planned to be scaled back due to rising costs.

 Death on the Fourth of July

 The book Death on the Fourth of July by David Neiwert documents a racially charged killing which took place in Ocean Shores on July 4, 2000.
-A group of young Asian-American men who were visiting Ocean Shores spent that July 4 weekend there when they were attacked by a group of white men.
-One of the Asians, Minh Duc Hong, fatally stabbed Chris Kinison, who was from the Ocean Shores area.
+A group of young Asian-American men who were visiting Ocean Shores were attacked by a group of white men.
+Chris Kinison, who was from the area, was fatally stabbed by Minh Duc Hong during the confrontation.
 Hong was arrested and tried for manslaughter.
 His trial ended in a hung jury, 11–1 in favor of acquittal; prosecutors decided not to retry the case.